Emma Thompson: Howards End and worldwide recognition (1990–1993)

 Thompson and Branagh are considered by American writer and critic James Monaco to have led the "British cinematic onslaught" in the 1990s.
 She continued to experiment with Shakespeare in the new decade, appearing with Branagh in his stage productions of A Midsummer Night's Dream and King Lear.
 Reviewing the latter, the Chicago Tribune praised her "extraordinary" performance of the "hobbling, stooped hunchback Fool".
-Thompson returned to cinema in 1991, playing a "frivolous aristocrat" in Impromptu with Judy Davis and Hugh Grant. and Thompson was nominated for Best Supporting Female at the Independent Spirit Awards.
+Thompson returned to cinema in 1991, playing a "frivolous aristocrat" in Impromptu with Judy Davis and Hugh Grant.
+She was nominated for Best Supporting Female at the Independent Spirit Awards.
 Her second release of 1991 was another pairing with Branagh, who also directed, in the Los Angeles-based noir Dead Again.
 She played a woman who has forgotten her identity.
 Early in 1992, Thompson had a guest role in an episode of Cheers as Frasier Crane's first wife.

 A turning point in Thompson's career came when she was cast opposite Anthony Hopkins and Vanessa Redgrave in the Merchant Ivory period drama Howards End (1992), based on the novel by E. M. Forster.
-The film explored the social class system in Edwardian England, with Thompson playing an idealistic, intellectual, forward-looking woman who comes into association with a privileged and deeply conservative family.
+The film explored the social class system in Edwardian Britain, with Thompson playing an idealistic, intellectual, forward-looking woman who comes into association with a privileged and deeply conservative family.
 She actively pursued the role by writing to director James Ivory, who agreed to an audition and then gave her the part.
 According to the critic Vincent Canby, the film allowed Thompson to "[come] into her own", away from Branagh.
 Upon release, Roger Ebert wrote that she was "superb in the central role: quiet, ironic, observant, with steel inside".
 Howards End was widely praised, a "surprise hit", and received nine Academy Award nominations.
 Among its three wins was the Best Actress trophy for Thompson, who was also awarded a Golden Globe and BAFTA for her performance.
 Reflecting on the role, The New York Times wrote that the actress "found herself an international success almost overnight".